What is a Service?

 - Unknown – Enough said...

-Review the Endpoint Directions user guide for related information for Endpoints
+Review the Endpoint Directions user guide for related information about Endpoints.

 Transport Contracts (log points)

-- Endpoints - The data about how the message is transmitted.
+- Endpoints – Define how the message is transmitted.

-- Message Types - The data about the type of the message payload?
-(Order, Invoice, ...).
+- Message Types – Define the type of message payload (Order, Invoice, etc.).

-- A Service should include the Endpoints and Message Types for Nodinite to figure out which Integration the message exchange belongs to dynamically.
+- Always include the Endpoints and Message Types for Nodinite to dynamically determine which Integration the message exchange belongs to.

 - SVC001 – Receive Invoices from Customer A

-- SVC001 - Send monthly salary to the bank
+- SVC002 – Send monthly salary to the bank

 Tip

-Having a unique identifier part like SVC001 in this example makes it possible to filter a large number of Services, making the administration much simpler.
+Include a unique identifier such as SVC001 to make it easier to filter and manage a large number of Services, simplifying administration.

 Custom Metadata

-As with all the entities of the Nodinite Repository Model, a Service can have any number of Custom Metadata fields assigned.
+As with all entities in the Nodinite Repository Model, a Service can have any number of Custom Metadata fields assigned, supporting flexible documentation and governance.

 Custom Fields